jruels/core-k8s/labs/install-k8s/index.md

 The kubelet is now restarting every few seconds, as it waits in a `crashloop` for `kubeadm` to tell it what to do.

-### Initialize the Master
+### Initialize the Leader
 **ONLY run this command on the LEADER node**

 ```
-kubeadm init --kubernetes-version=1.30.0 --pod-network-cidr=10.244.0.0/16 --ignore-preflight-errors=all
+kubeadm init --kubernetes-version=1.30.0 --cri-socket=unix:///var/run/cri-dockerd.sock --ignore-preflight-errors=all
 ```

 If everything was successful output will contain
 ````
-Your Kubernetes master has initialized successfully!
+Your Kubernetes control-plane has initialized successfully!
 ````

 Note the `kubeadm join...` command, it will be needed later on.